openSUSE-Rust/obs-service-cargo/README.md

 project is to help automate some tasks when packaging Rust software.
 We won't assume we can automate where we can a locate a project's root manifest file `Cargo.toml`.
 Thus, at best, please indicate it with `cargotoml` parameter.
 In the mean time, this will work, *hopefully*, in most projects since most projects have a root manifest file.

+## Reproducibility

+This project does not and will not support reproducible builds as a feature.
+If you submit a PR to enable those features, we may accept it but we will not maintain or guarantee that it will continue to work in the future.